openfisca/openfisca-doc/source/simulate/run-simulation.md

 You can build a *Simulation* on multiple data formats.
 Any well structured tabular input shoud be fine as long as you are able to iterate over its items in Python.

-In the following example, will use the [pandas](https://pandas.pydata.org) library to do so.

 ### Data

 Data sets describe multiple people situations.
 It could define a whole population.